+H16420WS1,

+H16420WS2

-Students will use Spanish to discuss, read, and write about current issues in English-speaking and Spanish-speaking communities.
-This course provides insight into cultural values and contributions of Spanish-speaking people throughout history.
-The students will critique and analyze these by writing essays and giving oral presentations in Spanish.
-The students and teacher will communicate primarily in Spanish.
-During the second semester, students engage in advanced readings, discussions, and explorations of global topics, as well as comparing and contrasting Spanish-speaking and English-speaking cultures.
-They will critique and analyze these by writing essays and giving oral presentations in Spanish.
+about current issues in English-speaking and Spanish- nto cultural values and contributions of Spanish-speaking and analyze these by writing essays and giving oral vill communicate primarily in Spanish.
+During the second cussions, and explorations of global topics, as well as glish-speaking cultures.
+They will critique and analyze these anish.
 They will read at least one novel in Spanish.

+nt a vi ci gli
-French 1 1 credit Grade(s): 9-12 Course Code:

-Prerequisite: n/a H16500S1,
+French 1 1 credit Grade(s): 9-12 Course Code: Prerequisite: n/a H16500S1, H16500S2 French 1 students explore the world of French-speaking people by studying and comparing cultures and

-H16500S2